Watch the Video Tutorial

 When the panel is in Button Mode, you simply need to click on an action once to have it play.
 Notice the Play button isn’t even there.

-Sharpening photos is a common task which lends itself to at least partial automation.
+Sharpening photos is a common task which lends itself to automation.
 We’ll set up a workflow which runs through a series of actions, but asks for parameters along the way.

 Note that the Toggle Dialogue On/Off button is turned on.
 This makes it that when the action runs, the High Pass dialogue will prompt you for a setting.
 Every photo needs a different value in the filter, so it’s convenient to have this option.